SparkScratch-P/sparkscratch-p.github.io/index.md

       </a>

 **CAM-Secure** is a web-based one-stop web page that provides sensitive and active security without installation.
- This Security works on the basis of movement detection with customable sensitivity.
-You can just **select a part of the camera's vision to detect movement , while you can keep monitoring the rest of the space** .
-This had been made , keeping in mind, the security system required is a meuseun; people wil be moving all around, but in a particular place, having valuable items, should not be touched, but the camera can see full room.
+ This Security works on the basis of movement detection with customizable sensitivity.
+You can just **select a part of the camera's vision to detect movement, while you can keep monitoring the rest of the space**.
+This had been made, keeping in mind, the security system required is a museum; people will be moving all around, but in a particular place, having valuable items, should not be touched, but the camera can see the full room.
 Now...the problem is solved.
 [Check out more exciting features!](https://github.com/SparkScratch-P/CAM-Secure/blob/main/README.md#out-with-some-exciting-features--)

 ### SUCSES 64 Reader